 - Clicking the button on the Wiring toolbar.

-- Right-clicking in the workspace and choosing the Interactive Routing command from the context menu.
+- Right-clicking in the workspace and choosing the Quick Routing command from the context menu.

-When you start interactive routing, the PCB Editor will not only let you start placing track objects, it will:
+When you start quick routing, the PCB Editor will not only let you start placing track objects, it will:

 - Monitor cursor position and mouse-clicks, applying all applicable design rules.

 - Follow your cursor path, minimizing the number of actions required to place sections of routing.